 A mailbox is provided for many staff members.
 Please check your mailbox every day.

 When a phone is ringing, answer it.
-When doing so, say: “College Heights Herald, this is (your name)” or “Talisman, this is (your name).”
+When doing so, say: “College Heights Herald, this is (your name)” or “Talisman, this is (your name)” or “Student Publications, this is (your name).”
 To answer a ringing phone in the newsroom, press the button designated “Pickup” on the phone closest to you, and the call will automatically ring to that phone.

 When taking messages, please write the time, date and your name on the message and put it in the appropriate place.